 It’s possible to see the repair if you are close-up to the screen, but from a few feet away it will almost be invisible.

 I recommend the Tear-Aid product found on Amazon (click here).
-As you can see from the product description, it’s ideal for kid’s bouncy castles which should give you an indication on how strong this stuff is.
+As you can see from the product description, it’s ideal for kid’s bouncy castles which should give you an indication of how strong this stuff is.

 If these repairs still don’t work, and your inflatable movie screen still doesn’t inflate properly then it’s most likely an issue with the blower fan.

-Check that there is nothing jammed in it as dirt and debris from the outdoors will often get trapped inside, leading to poorer air flow or performance.
+Check that there is nothing jammed in it as dirt and debris from the outdoors will often get trapped inside, leading to poorer airflow or performance.